VishnuP02/deep-learning-challenge/README.md

         Compiling, Training, and Evaluating

           - How many neurons, layers, and activation functions did you select for your neural network model, and why?

+            My neural network model contained 3 hidden layers and an output layer.
+Multiple hidden layers allow the neural network to learn hierarchial representations of the input data.
+Each layer can capture different levels of abstraction, enabling the model to understand complex patterns and relationships.
           - Were you able to achieve the target model performance?

             I was unable to make 3 successful attempts at achieving the target model performance.
 The quality and quantity of my data could have played a crucial role in this.
 Insufficient or noisy data can negatively impact the model's ability to generalize to new data.
 Something I could have donw is ensure that my dataset was representative and contained enough samples for each class.

           - What steps did you take in your attempts to increase model performance?

+            The steps that I took in my attempts to increase model performance included, adding a third hidden layer, trying the method of adding an EarlyStopping to avoid overfitting, and lastly adjusting the numbers of the layers and epoch.
+Unfortunately, even with all of these added changes, I was unable to successfuly achieve the target performance of 75% or better.

         SUMMARY:

         In summary, the deep learning model developed for Alphabet Soup showed [insert performance metrics].
 While the model demonstrates a reasonable